njmittet/kafka-workshop/README.md

 ## Two ways of sending

-In the background Kcat is a Docker imaged started with the `-it` parameter, which opens a interactive shell in the running container, as in the example above.
+In the background, Kcat is a Docker image started with the `-it` flag which opens an interactive shell *in* the running container.

-It is also possible to send messages from a file by making Kcat read form stdin:
+It is also possible to send messages from a file by making Kcat read from stdin:

 ```sh
 $ cat messages.txt | kcat -i -P -t my-batch-topic